 Move mouse over the picture to zoom

 This compact wireless video transmitter enables you to send video and audio from one location to another without expensive and messy wiring.
-It works with all types of wired video camera (NTSC or PAL).
-The device works on its own transmission system.
-There is no need to have internet or WIFI connections.
-No software installation required.
+The transmitter works on its own transmission system and is therefore particularly useful in those remote locations where there is no internet coverage or fixed broadband.
+Compatible with all types of wired video camera (NTSC or PAL).
 See setup diagram example here.

 This high performance time-proven transmitter outperforms other transmitters in the market with these: